colygon/glean-devrel/docs/glean-academy.md

 ### DataFlow Systems (300 engineers)

 > "The custom onboarding program was game-changing.
-Within 30 days, our entire engineering org was not just using Warp, but building custom MCP servers for our internal tools."
+Within 30 days, our entire engineering org was not just using Glean, but building custom MCP servers for our internal tools."
 >
 > — **Marcus Johnson, CTO**